CumulusNetworks/docs/content/cumulus-linux-54/System-Configuration/Authentication-Authorization-and-Accounting/TACACS.md

 cumulus@switch:~$ sudo systemctl restart auditd
 ```

-The following example sets the timeout to 10 seconds, the debug level to 2, and excludes the user `USER1` from going to the TACACS+ server for authentication:
+The following example sets the timeout to 10 seconds and excludes the user `USER1` from going to the TACACS+ server for authentication:

 ```
 cumulus@switch:~$ sudo nano /etc/tacplus_nss.conf